-The goal of the Spinoza project “Understanding of language by machines” (ULM) is to develop computer models that can assign deeper meaning to language that approximates human understanding and to use these models to automatically read and understand text.
+The goal of Spinoza Prize projects “Understanding Language by Machines” is to develop computer models that can assign deeper meaning to language that approximates human understanding and to use these models to automatically read text and understand language in relation to the world.
 Current approaches to natural language understanding consider language as a closed-world of relations between words.
-Words and text are however highly ambiguous and vague.
-People do not notice this ambiguity when using language within their social communicative context.
-This project tries to get a better understanding of the scope and complexity of this ambiguity and how to model the social communicative contexts to help resolving it.
+Words and text are however highly ambiguous and vague while at the same time there is a large variation in the way we express similar things.
+People do not notice this ambiguity and variation when using language within their social communicative context.
+This project tries to get a better understanding of the scope and complexity of ambiguity and variation and to model the social communicative contexts to resolve it.

 The Reference Machine is an abstract framework: a conceptual machine that can map natural language to the extra-linguistic world as we perceive it and represent it in our brain.
 The Reference Machine models different aspects of understanding through novel computer programs.
 It brings together three key concepts: identity, reference and perspective, and studies these three concepts in relation to each other.
 In total 6 PhDs and 3 PostDocs have researched various aspects of the above problems.

 The Reference Machine is not only a conceptual model that illustrates the complexity of the relations between identity, reference and perspective, but is also a real machine in the physical world that reasons and communicates from its own perspective.
 This is embodied by our robot project.
 Pepper robot Leolani shares the world with us but perceives it differently.
 In order to communicate adequately about the world, a robot needs to relate its perception of the world to the way we perceive it.